Features

 Can’t find the answer you’re looking for?
 Reach out to our customer support team

-Heavy copper refers to PCBs that feature significantly thicker copper layers than standard boards, increasing current carrying capacity.
+Heavy copper refers to PCBs with significantly thicker copper layers than standard boards, increasing current-carrying capacity.

-The increased copper thickness enables more efficient heat dissipation and lower electrical resistance, thereby improving overall performance.
+The increased copper thickness enables more efficient heat dissipation and lower electrical resistance, improving overall performance.

 In which applications is heavy copper typically used?

-Heavy copper is commonly used in high-current and high-performance applications, such as power electronics and industrial control systems.
+Heavy copper is mainly used in high-current and high-power applications, such as power electronics and industrial controls.